wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 OpenID Connect extends OAuth 2.0.
 The OAuth 2.0 API provides API security via scoped access tokens, and OpenID Connect provides user authentication and an SSO layer.

+This page contains detailed information about the OAuth 2.0 / OpenID Connect endpoints that Okta exposes on its authorization servers.
+For higher-level information about how to use this endpoints, see the [Okta Authentication Guide](/authentication-guide).

 ## Endpoints

 | Endpoint | Description |